5cover/psdc/docs/Scratch.md

 That seems like an easy way to implement this feature.

-## Possibility of duplicate errors

-Errors may be duplicated between the static analyzer and the code generator.

-The issue is that we're doing duplicate work to evaluate types.
-So maybe we should add a types lookup table.

 ## File handling PSC &rarr; C

 ### Step 1.
 Declaration